Peliha-ip/Shellfish-Reigns/README.md

 - Pirates are found in pirate ships and rigs.
 - Cone snails have very deadly poison.
 If they sting a player, wither, slowness, weakness, nausea, and poison are granted to them.
 So, just like in real life, do not touch it.
 - Crafting a conch shell with a goat horn results in the ocean horn.
 Ocean horns attract nearby aquatic animals and repel aquatic monsters.
 - Barnacles can spawn on underwater structures or slow underwater mobs like turtles or whales as jockeys.
+They're mostly found on whales, turtles, shipwrecks, ruins, and monuments.

 Advancements:
 - Brace for the Mace (Collect the crustacean staff)